 Take enough legal prescription medicine with you to last for the duration of your stay so you remain in good health.
 Carry copies of your prescription and a dated letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.

 You’re at risk of altitude sickness if you travel above 2,500m, particularly if the ascent is rapid or you make further rapid ascents at higher altitudes.
 Altitude sickness can be life threatening and can affect anyone, including if you're physically fit.
 You're more at risk if you've had altitude sickness before, exercise or drink alcohol before acclimatising to the altitude, or have health problems that affect breathing.

 Many areas of Peru, including Cuzco and Machu Picchu, Puno and the Colca Canyon and Lake Titicaca, are above 2,500m.

-If you plan to travel to altitude:
+If you plan to travel to high altitudes:

 - see your doctor prior to travel and get advice specific to you and your situation

 - check your insurance covers emergency evacuation from altitude and related medical costs.

 According to the World Health Organization (WHO) yellow fever is widespread in Peru.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes.
 It is preventable by vaccination.

 There is widespread transmission of Zika virus in Peru.
 The Australian Department of Health advises pregnant women to discuss any travel plans with their doctor and defer non-essential travel to affected areas.